Mark–Houwink equation: Parameter values

+Other $a$ values generally hold for small ranges of molar masses and exhibit a nonlinear log-log plot, because they correspond to transitions between each dynamical regime.
+Nevertheless, flexible polymers are defined as those for which $0.5\leq a\leq 0.8$ and semi-flexible polymers those for which $a\ge 0.8$.

 Applications

-The Mark-Houwink equation can be used in size-exclusion chromatography (SEC)/gel permeation chromatography (GPC) to construct the so called universal calibration curve which can be used to determine the molecular weight of a polymer A using a calibration done with polymer B.
+The Mark–Houwink equation can be used in size-exclusion chromatography (SEC)/gel permeation chromatography (GPC) to construct the so called universal calibration curve which can be used to determine the molecular weight of a polymer A using a calibration done with polymer B.

 In SEC molecules are separated based on hydrodynamic volume, i.e. the size of the coil a given polymer forms in solution.
 The hydrodynamic volume, however, cannot simply be related to molecular weight (imagine eg. the coiling of comb-like polystyrene vs. linear polystyrene).
 This means that the molecular weight associated with a given retention time/volume is substance specific and that in order to determine the molecular weight of a given polymer a molecular-weight size marker of the same substance must be available.